Video Length: 86 minutes

 The good news is that by decreasing crowding and reducing stress, you can drastically cut the incidence of feline URI in your shelter's cat population.

-Maddie's InstituteSM presents the second in a two-part series on feline URI in shelters: Fixing the Feline Housing Crisis: How Shelter Housing Can Make Cats Sick - And What You Can Do About It, presented by Dr. Sandra Newbury of the Koret Shelter Medicine Program at the UC Davis School of Veterinary Medicine.
-The recorded version of this webcast is available below.
+Maddie's Fund® presents the second in a two-part series on feline URI in shelters: Fixing the Feline Housing Crisis: How Shelter Housing Can Make Cats Sick - And What You Can Do About It, presented by Dr. Sandra Newbury of the Koret Shelter Medicine Program at the UC Davis School of Veterinary Medicine.

 Attendees will learn: